IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 # Title

-Hard Fork to Protocol Version 10
+Hard Fork to Protocol Version 10 ("Plomin" Hard Fork)

 # Abstract

 We propose to upgrade Cardano mainnet to Protocol Version 10.
-This upgrade will be achieved via a Hard Fork (Chang#2).
+This upgrade will be achieved via a Hard Fork (called "Plomin").
 Following the upgrade:

-1. The PreProd protocol will be upgraded to Major Version 10 and Minor Version 0
+1. The Cardano mainnet protocol will be upgraded to Major Version 10 and Minor Version 0
 2. All 7 governance actions that are described in CIP-1694 will be enabled
 3. DRep voting will be enabled on all 7 governance actions
 4. SPO voting will be enabled on all applicable governance actions, as defined in CIP-1694